 We are exposed to changes in interest rates primarily as a result of our borrowing and investment activities, which could include investments in fixed and floating rate debt instruments and borrowings used to maintain liquidity and to fund business operations.
 The nature and amount of our long-term and short-term debt are expected to vary as a result of future requirements, market conditions and other factors.
 We manage our exposure to interest rates by maintaining what we believe is an appropriate mix of fixed and variable rate debt.
 We believe this best protects us from interest rate risk.
-We could achieve this mix by (i) issuing fixed rate debt that we believe has a low stated interest rate and significant term to maturity, and (ii) issuing variable rate debt with appropriate maturities and interest rates.
+We could achieve this mix by (i) issuing fixed rate debt that we believe has a low stated interest rate and significant term to maturity, (ii) issuing variable rate debt with appropriate maturities and interest rates and (iii) entering into interest rate swap arrangements when we deem appropriate.

-As of December 31, 2024, our debt is comprised of the following amounts:
+As of December 31, 2023, our debt is comprised of the following amounts:

-Variable rate debt Fixed r ate debt
+Variable rate debt Fixed 1 ate debt

-incipal mount Weighted avg interest rate Principal amount Weighted avg interest rate
+rincipal amount Weighted avg interest rate Principal amount Weighted avg interest rate

-dollar amount s in millions
+dollar amounts in millions

-GCI Holdings \$ 451 6.3 % \$ 600 4.8 %
+GCI Holdings \$ 399 7.3 % \$ 600 4.8 %

-Corporate and other \$ 790 6.2 % \$ 1,825 3.1 %
+Corporate and other \$ 1,460 7.2 % \$ 1,265 3.1 %

 Our investment in Charter (our equity method affiliate) is publicly traded and not reflected at fair value in our balance sheet.
-Our investment in Charter is also subject to market risk that is not directly reflected in our financial statements.
+Our investment in Charter is subject to market risk that is not directly reflected in our financial statements.